 Sarah Limb is an undergraduate senior at the University of Michigan studying Psychology and Linguistics.
 She has been a member of the lab since winter 2017.
 Her main task is transcribing videos of the adult participants in the tDCS study.
 After graduation, she hopes to teach English overseas and eventually pursue a career in Speech Language Pathology.

-Denise London is an undergraduate senior pursuing bachelor's degrees in Linguistics and Psychology at the University of Michigan.
+Denise London is a recent graduate of the University of Michigan with bachelor’s degrees in Linguistics and Psychology.
 She joined the lab in January 2017 as the new lab manager.
-As the lab manager Denise recruits participants in the Ann Arbor area, coordinates participant visits, and works on maintaining the lab's website and social media accounts.
-Aside from academics and work, Denise currently runs a basketball program at the YMCA for children with disabilitie,s and also works to improve the literacy of kids at an inner-city school in Detroit.
+As the lab manager, Denise recruits participants in the Ann Arbor area, coordinates participant visits, and works on maintaining the lab's website and social media accounts.
+Aside from work, Denise currently runs a basketball program at the YMCA for children with disabilities and also works to improve the literacy of kids at an inner-city school in Detroit.
 She is excited to pursue a Master's in Speech Language Pathology in the future!

 Madeline Van Eck is the lab manager for the Speech Neurophysiology Lab.
 She is an undergraduate student at Michigan State University, studying a double-major in Human Biology and Women’s and Gender Studies with a minor in Bioethics, Humanities, and Society.
 As lab manager, Madeline is responsible for ensuring smooth operations within the lab through coordinating participants' enrollments in the study, as well as maintaining and organizing any data collected during the study.